Karlfunhouse/buildabear/README.md

 * Saving an array to local storage forces the choice of updating the entire aray when a change is necessary.
 That's probably not the best performance choice
 * Learning how to use regular expressions will greatly improve our ability to implement accurate search functionality
 * Spending more time pseudo-coding in the beginning will help revent long and complex refactors later down the process
+* Significantly reducing image size.
+Most likely implementing dynamic image loading, as opposed to loading all image on page load.
+The initial consideration was that compressing images down to JPEG medium and loading all of them at page load would stop any latency between clicking a button and dynamically inserting the image.
+This caused a huge issue with network payload on our dev tools audit, and the tradeoff in latency was definitely not worth the cost.

 ## Built With